DevMine/ght2dm/README.md

 ## Usage

-*IMPORTANT:* Make sure to run the script in `db/create_tmp_table.sql` before running `ght2dm`.
+*IMPORTANT:* Make sure to run the script `db/create_tmp_table.sql` before running `ght2dm`.
 The latter assumes that this table is created and empty.
-Note that this script is useful only when importing `repositories`.
+Make also sure to run the script `db/insert_from_tmp_tables.sql` after the execution of `ght2dm`.
+Note that these two scripts are only useful when importing `repositories`.

 `ght2dm` usage is pretty simple: it only requires to pass a configuration file as argument: